ember-cli-deploy/ember-cli-deploy/README.md

 You can pass `--environment <some-environment>` to every command.
 If you don't pass an environment explicitly `ember-deploy` will use the `development`-environment.

+You can pass `--deploy-config-file <path/to/deploy-config.(js|json)>` to every command.
+If you don't pass a deploy-config-file explicitly `deploy.json` will be read.

 ## Lightning-Approach Workflow

 `ember-deploy` is built around the idea of adapters for custom deployment strategies but for most people the approach Luke suggest in his talk will be a perfect fit.